-The main problem with other front-end image organization and browser programs is the speed.
+The main problem with other front-end image organization and browser programs is speed.
 They can be slow and sluggish.
 Not here.
 Photo Mechanic 5 is built around speed.
 The most significant factor is that you can browse through your images without importing them.
 This saves much time overall.

-I did come across one problem, which seems to only exist pre-caching images.
+I did come across one problem, which seems only to exist pre-caching.
 If you open a folder to view the images for the first time, you will see lagging when you press and hold the right arrow button on your keyboard.

 Lightroom didn’t give me the same problem.
 However, once you have passed over every image, the lag disappears.
 Even with this problem, I would be able to do this while other software still uploads its images.

 Copying Files Simultaneously

 This is a feature I am excited about.
 It makes sense for editing to be able to copy all of your images in one go.
 All photographic software should have the same tool.

 This tool lets you rename files and folders dynamically while adding IPTC credit and keyword information.
 All of this happens while the program makes a mirrored backup folder.

 It is fast, which means there is less chance of your images not being uploaded and subsequently deleted.
 This can be a huge problem if you upload images without previewing them first.
 This small detail means uploading only once, cutting down on time and confusion.